Investment Policy Statement

 Role of the Committee and the approval process; purchases and sales

 - The Chairman of the Investment Committee will receive a draft of TI recommendations in advance of notification to the Committee.
 Committee members will receive the recommendation, electronically, after approval by the Chairman.
-In a change from prior procedure Committee members are invited to comment, but a vote for approval will not be sought.
-Strong objection by one or more voting Committee members will result in postponement of the investment until the next regularly scheduled Committee meeting, at which time the recommendation may, at the discretion of the Chairman, be discussed and voted upon.
-Alternatively, the Investment Office may, with the Chairman’s approval, convene a meeting of the executive committee to discuss the recommendation.
+Committee members are invited to comment, but a vote for approval will not be sought.
+Objection by one or more voting Committee members will result in postponement of the investment until the next regularly scheduled Committee meeting, at which time the recommendation may, at the discretion of the Chairman, be discussed and voted upon.
+Alternatively, the Investment Office may, with the Chairman’s approval, convene a meeting of the executive committee to discuss and vote upon the recommendation.

 |Long Term Investment Pool|